 1 point - Post a comment on her photos

 When 5398 reaches 200 Chic Points, she will be in the Style Council!

-canon ixus 75 7.1 mega pixels (whatever that means) is what i have and it is really good and not too expensiveposted about 5 years ago
+canon ixus 75 7.1 mega pixels (whatever that means) is what i have and it is really good and not too expensiveposted over 5 years ago

-so am i! i’ve been wanting an SLR that isnt so expensive! what should i get?posted about 5 years ago
+so am i! i’ve been wanting an SLR that isnt so expensive! what should i get?posted over 5 years ago